Public image of Donald Trump

-Donald Trump, the 45th president of the United States, has elicited polarized public perceptions about his performance as a head of state and largely negative opinions about his temperament and personal conduct while in office.
+Donald Trump, having previously served as the 45th US president and currently as the 47th, has elicited highly polarized public perceptions about his performance as a head of state and largely controversial opinions about his temperament and personal conduct while in office.

 Before entering politics, he was a businessman and television personality famous for his image as a real estate tycoon.
-Trump has widely been seen as a business "huckster" and has been the frequent butt of jokes.
+Viewed as an authentic figure by many of his supporters, Trump was not viewed as a serious contender during the 2016 presidential campaign.